franciscoengenheiro/concurrent-problem-sets/README.md

 or tries to dequeue a message when the queue is empty, it will block until the queue is not full or not empty, respectively.

-This type of synchronizer is useful when dealing in scenarios with multiple producers and consumer threads that want to exhange messages, and as such, it is important to ensure that those messages are enqueued and dequeued in the order of arrival, because of that the queue was implemented using FIFO (*First In First Out*) ordering.
+This type of synchronizer is useful when dealing in scenarios with multiple producers and consumer threads that want to exchange messages, and as such, it is important to ensure that those messages are enqueued and dequeued in the order of arrival, because of that the queue was implemented using FIFO (*First In First Out*) ordering.

 ### Public interface:
 ```kotlin